giftcoinofficial/mxe/README.md

 [license-page]: LICENSE.md
 [license-badge]: http://img.shields.io/badge/License-MIT-brightgreen.svg

+This is the forked project from original MXE releases.
+This version is used for compiling Windows versions of Gift Wallet.
+Other releases might have problems compiling the windows wallet.
+This is the release we are using actively.
+If you are going to compile our Windows wallet, please use this MXE instead of latest MXE version.

 MXE (M cross environment) is a Makefile that compiles a cross compiler and cross compiles many free libraries such as SDL and Qt.
 Thus, it provides a nice cross compiling environment for